Yet clarity around the position has remained somewhat elusive.

 But in other cases, it makes sense for the CDO to sit elsewhere in the org chart.
 For example, MGM Resorts’ Kelly reports to the company’s chief experience and marketing officer, Lilian Tomovich.

-“The organization we started is called Digital Ventures, and we run alongside our IT organization, although we are technically part of the marketing organization,” Kelly told CMO by Adobe.
+“The organization we started is called Digital Ventures, and we run alongside our IT organization, although we are technically part of the marketing organization,” Kelly told CMO.com.
 “We have several collaborators in that we work with closely with IT and enterprise analytics because most of our ideas need to tap into our existing systems of record, and need reliable infrastructure and relatively low-latent access to the vast amount of data.
 This structure is very similar to the early setup at Starbucks, where I was previously employed.”

 Rob Krugman, CDO for Broadridge Financial Solutions, reports to an executive committee member responsible for both a business line and transformational efforts across the entire organization.